 The Archaeology in Tennessee blog now takes up a very old and perpetually unresolved question in American archaeology.
 Which is the correct spelling of the discipline: archaeology or archeology?

-To the best of my recollection, this question first confronted me way back in 1974 while doing research for my first archaeology term paper in an undergraduate course entitled “Archaeology of the Southeast,” which was taught in extraordinary depth and with excellence by Dr. Charles H. Faulkner in the Department of Anthropology at The University of Tennessee, Knoxville (UTK).
-My spelling had always been “archaeology,” and I was supremely confident in that spelling.
-As part of my term paper research, I took a short hike to the small library in the Frank H. McClung Museum.
-While perusing the books, my eye caught this huge, thick volume that I had never seen before.
+To the best of my recollection, this question first confronted me way back in 1974 while doing research for my first archaeology term paper in an undergraduate course entitled “Archaeology of the Southeastern United States,” which was taught in extraordinary depth and with excellence by Dr. Charles H. Faulkner in the Department of Anthropology at The University of Tennessee, Knoxville (UTK).
+My spelling had always been archaeology, and I was supremely confident in that spelling.
+As part of my term paper research, I took a short hike to the Frank H. McClung Museum on campus and trotted downstairs to their library.
+While perusing the books, my eye caught this huge, thick volume I had never seen before.
 It looked something like the Holy Bible.
 I quickly took it down from the shelf, thumbed through it, and found some useful information.
 The title page said the author was some guy by the name of James B. Griffin.
 However, I did not really notice the title of the book that closely until I flipped it over and saw Archeology of Eastern United States on the spine.
 The first thoughts that came to mind were, “Geez!!!
 This guy Griffin must be spelling challenged, and he left out the word the.”
 Little did I know that this book really was the bible, that Griffin was a god, and that he had already fathered another god by the name of Binford.
 (An apparition calling himself Spaulding the Mathematical just misted into my upstairs study and remarked, “B-B-B-But.
 I always thought of myself as Lew’s dad!”)

-Fortunately, Barbara J. Little has taken some time to research this spelling issue for the Society for American Archaeology, and the results of her inquiries are presented in the following short paper:
+Fortunately, Barbara J. Little has taken some time to research this spelling issue for the Society for American Archaeology, and the results of her inquiries are presented in a short paper at the URL link below.
+(Note: After you click on the link, hold down the “control button” on your keyboard and push the + key about five or six times.
+That will bring the paper into clearly legible view.)

 With that bit of reading done, I can now inform you that James B. Griffin received his Ph.D. from the University of Chicago, which readily explains the “eo” spelling that I encountered on the spine of his famous book so many years ago.